Skip to main content

 • Adversary: FIN7 (based on TTPs and infrastructure overlap)

-• Victim: Finance team at our company (spear-phishing target)
+• Victim: Target company's finance team (spear-phishing target)

 • Capability: Cobalt Strike, custom loader, known ransomware family